tabishnaqvi1311/piston/README.md

 ```

 ### Installation
-Still a work in progress but you can check it out by cloning and running the executable
+clone and run the executable

 `./piston -a largeFile.txt`